danilocoppi/flutter-textfield-mask/README.md

 # Easy Mask

-Easy way to apply a mask to Flutter's TextFields.
+Easy way to apply a mask to Flutter's TextFields and on Strings

 To use it, you only need to pass EasyMask on TextField's parameter inputFormatters.